jricher/secevent/draft-richanna-secevent-token.md

 {: vspace="0"}
 events
 : An array of event payloads, as defined in this document.
+These event payloads can be referred to as Nested Events for the Related Events event.
+This claim is REQUIRED.

 Processing Related Events {#related-events-proc}
 -------------------------
-Event payloads within the "events" claim can inherit the "event_id", "event_subject", and "event_time" claims from the Related Event's event payload.
-Transmitters MAY omit some, all, or none of these claims from an event payload within the "events" claim.
+Nested Events can inherit the "event_id", "event_subject", and "event_time"
+claims from the Related Events payload.
+Transmitters MAY omit some, all, or none of these claims from a Nested Event.
+Transmitters MAY omit claims from some Nested Events and include them in others within the same Related Events event.
 When a claim is omitted, recipients MUST use the value of the corresponding claim in the Related Event event's payload.

 The following is a non-normative example of a SET containing a Related Events event: